What is a solar sponge tariff?

 Fact Checked Fact Checked

-Not sure if you’re eligible for a solar sponge tariff?
-This Canstar Blue guide explains how this type of tariff works, who can access it and whether it could help you save on your energy bill.
+This Canstar Blue guide explains how solar sponge tariff works, who can access it and whether it could help you save on your energy bill.

 What is a solar sponge tariff?

-A solar sponge tariff is a component of a time of use (TOU) electricity tariff for households.
-This means that instead of paying the same rate for electricity all day, for a small portion of the day electricity becomes cheaper for households on this tariff.
+A solar sponge tariff is a time of use (TOU) electricity tariff for households.
+So instead of households on this tariff paying the same electricity rate all day, the rate becomes cheaper during a certain period of the day.
 This period is generally between 10am and 3pm, where there is the biggest discrepancy between the amount of solar power being created and the level of demand.

-The idea is that a solar sponge tariff “soaks up” the excess solar power generated during this time by rewarding customers who shift their usage to the middle of the day with cheaper rates, instead of in the afternoons/evenings when demand is highest.
+The idea is that a solar sponge tariff “soaks up” excess solar power generated during this time.
+Then rewards customers with cheaper rates when they shift their usage to the middle of the day, instead of during the afternoons/evenings when demand is highest.

 How do solar sponge tariffs work?

 A solar sponge tariff works by charging customers different rates for electricity usage, depending on the time of day.
-Typically, customers will be charged a significantly smaller amount for usage during off-peak times but a considerable amount more during peak times.
-This activity is measured through the use of a smart meter.
+With the use of a smart meter, customers will be charged a smaller amount for usage during off-peak times but more in peak times.

-To get the most out of a flexible pricing tariff, such as a solar sponge tariff, households will need to shift their energy usage habits to align with off-peak times.
+To get the most out of a solar sponge tariff, households will need to shift their energy usage habits to align with off-peak times.
 This can be done in small ways, such as putting your washing machine on a delayed start or running the dishwasher in the morning instead of the evening.
+Flexible pricing tariffs may not help to make energy bills cheaper if households don’t change their energy usage habits.
+In fact, it may increase power bill costs.

 Who can access solar sponge tariffs?

-While the title may be misleading, anyone can access a solar sponge tariff – whether they have solar panels installed or not.
-The main thing that may prevent a household from signing up to a time of use tariff that includes a solar sponge period is the type of meter that they have installed.
+Anyone can access a solar sponge tariff – whether you have solar panels installed or not.
+The main thing that may prevent a household from accessing a time of use tariff with a solar sponge period is the type of meter that is installed.
 Solar sponge tariffs require a smart meter in order to accurately measure the time of use data.

-Access to a solar sponge tariff will also be dependent on the distribution network a household is situated in.
-Some areas may not currently offer this kind of tariff.
+Access to a solar sponge tariff will also be dependent on the distribution network a household is located in.
+Some areas may not offer this kind of tariff.

 Read more: How to get a smart meter